Perturbative gadgets for gate-based quantum computing: Non-recursive constructions without subspace restrictions: Summary and outlook

 We note that locality versus energy scale trade-offs in using perturbative gadgets may still be impractical outside of theoretical considerations and therefore leave the question of their practicality wide open.
 Circumventing the need for subspace restrictions and recursions does, however, broaden their scope and therefore opens up new directions of exploration for finding practical applications.
 It might be interesting to consider the question of how imposing restrictions on the target Hamiltonian might allow us to improve the resource requirements of our gadget construction.
 In the same flavor as gadgets for topological quantum codes, there might be classes of Hamiltonians for which the effective Hamiltonian can be retrieved at a lower perturbation order.
 Such a development would trade off universality for performance, an idea established in the area of variational quantum algorithms and beyond.

-\paragraph*{Author contributions.} The project has been conceived by PKF.
+\paragraph*{Author contributions.} PKF has conceived the project.
 The theoretical analysis has been developed by SC, PKF, and SK, and the numerical demonstrations have been developed by SC under the supervision of PKF and SK.
 JE has supported research and development.
 All authors have contributed to scientific discussions and to the writing of the manuscript.

 \paragraph*{Acknowledgements.} We thank Johannes Jakob Meyer, Jakob Kottmann, and Lennart Bittel for helpful discussions and for providing feedback on an early version of the manuscript.
-Financial support has been provided by the BMWK (PlanQK, EniQmA), the QuantERA (HQCC), the BMBF (Hybrid), the Munich Quantum Valley (K-8), and the Einstein Foundation (Einstein Research Unit on Quantum Devices).
+Financial support has been provided by the BMWK (PlanQK, EniQmA), the QuantERA (HQCC), the BMBF (Hybrid), the Munich Quantum Valley (K-8), the ERC (DebuQC), and the Einstein Foundation (Einstein Research Unit on Quantum Devices).